Rinnegatamante/DaedalusX64-vitaGL/README.md

 ## Credits

-- All the original Daedalus X64 developers
+- All the original DaedalusX64 developers
 - xerpi for the original Vita port
 - m4xw for the help sanitizing PIF code
 - MasterFeizz for the ARM DynaRec